mattl/wordpress-to-eleventy/README.md

 You should get a static copy of your WordPress pages and posts in _site.

+I set up a demo site with a post and a couple pages you can see it here:

+`DOMAIN_NAME=suchexample.wordpress.com npx eleventy --output=_site`

 ## What this doesn't do

 It doesn't move over any images, in fact it doesn't know about your `wp-content` folder at all.